-The maximum period for registration for full-time MPhil and PhD students is three (3) years and five (5) years respectively and for part-time students the maximum registration is five (5) years and seven (7) years respectively.

-MPhil students are required to read for courses totalling a minimum of six (6) credits and complete two (2) Research Seminars while PhD students are required to read for courses totalling a minimum of nine (9) credits and complete three (3) Research Seminars.

-The intention of these taught courses is to provide students with research techniques and skills that will not only help them to complete their current research topic, but will also stand them in good stead for life after University.
-MPhil/PhD students are encouraged to explore all the Graduate courses available to them within this booklet and other Faculty Booklets in addition to ECON 7001- Specialized Readings for MPhil Economics or ECON 8001 - Specialised Readings for PhD Economics.
-The courses pursued must be at the graduate level.
+- Full-time MPhil students are expected to complete their programme within three (3) years.
+Students have a maximum of five (5) years to complete. - Part-time MPhil students are expected to complete their programme within five (5) years.
+Students have a maximum of seven (7) years to complete. - MPhil students are required to read for taught courses totalling a minimum of six (6) credits and complete two (2) Research Seminars. - Taught courses are meant to provide students with research techniques and skills that will not only help them to complete their current research topic, but will also stand them in good stead for life after University. - Students are encouraged to explore all the Graduate courses available to them within this booklet and other Faculty Booklets in addition to ECON 7001- Specialized Readings for MPhil Economics. - Any courses pursued must be at the graduate level.